How long to come off duloxetine

 • Individual Differences: The metabolism and tolerance of each individual can affect how quickly they can come off duloxetine.

-See also Duloxetine bruising
+See also Duloxetine benefits

 It is essential to consult with a healthcare professional to determine the most suitable tapering schedule based on individual circumstances and medical history.